 Jerry and Peggy Riedinger.
 Jerry and Peggy are IAC members from the state of Washington, IAC67.
-Jerry flies as a competition pilot in the Advanced Category and Peggy is a National and Interational aerobatic Judge.
+Jerry flies as a competition pilot in the Advanced category and Peggy is a National and International aerobatic Judge.

-Like most children, Yuichi dreamed of flying in the freedom of the sky.
+Like most children, Yuichi Takagi dreamed of flying in the freedom of the sky.
 Born November, 1971 and raised in Japan, he moved to the U.S. in search of a new challenge and dream of being an aviator.
-Yuichi made his first flight in 1992 and has accumulated over 6000 hours as an aerobatic flight instructor, traffic watch pilot, cargo pilot and glider pilot.
-He is an unlimited category competitor, and is currently the only Asian Air Show Performer in the United States.
+Yuichi made his first flight in 1992 and has accumulated over 6,000 hours as an aerobatic flight instructor, traffic watch pilot, cargo pilot and glider pilot.
+He is an Unlimited category competitor, and is currently the only Asian air show performer in the United States.